ypark9/how.wtf/content/blog/2023-04-28-How-to-Fix-This-Schedulable-Class-Has-Jobs-Pending-or-In-Progress-Error-When-Pushing-Code-to-a-Scratch-Org.md

 ---
-title: How to Fix "This Schedulable Class Has Jobs Pending or In Progress" Error When Pushing Code to a Scratch Org
+title: How to Fix This Schedulable Class Has Jobs Pending or In Progress Error When Pushing Code to a Scratch Org
 date: 2023-04-28T01:25:00-04:00
 author: Yoonsoo Park
 description: "How to Fix "This Schedulable Class Has Jobs Pending or In Progress" Error When Pushing Code to a Scratch Org"